sjlutterbie/storychain-dev-notes/userStories.md

   * As a user, I can add a `moment` at any location in the `story network`.
   * As a user, I can add consecutive `moments`.
   * As a user, I can see which `moments` in the `story network` I created.
-  * As a user, I can create a `public central premise`, for opne collaboration.
+  * As a user, I can create a `public central premise`, for open collaboration.
   * As a user, I can create a `private central premise`, for invitation-only collaboration.
   * As a user, I can view feedback on `moments` I have created.